 Developed by renowned ballistician Charles Newton for the Savage Arms Co. in 1915, it was a speed demon for its day, achieving a then unheard of 3,000 fps with the 87-grain bullet.
 This benchmark influenced the very name of the cartridge, though it is also commonly known as the .250 Savage.
 It was a readily available chambering for the handy Savage 99 lever action, and was (and is) fully capable of pulling double duty on both varmints and deer-size game.

-The handloader can easily bring this cartridge back around.
+The handloader can easily bring these discontinued cartridges back around.
 Great .257-inch-diameter bullets, weighing from 87 grains to 120 grains, are available from almost all manufacturers, and Remington still produces component brass.
 Loaded with a medium burn rate powder such as IMR4064, Hodgdon’s Varget or Alliant Reloder 15, very good ammunition can be made to feed your .250 and provide a lifetime of hunting and shooting memories.
 It’s a lot of fun to head into the deer woods with an old Savage 99 just as our forefathers did.

 The .264 Winchester Magnum